comfies/custard/README.md

 # Installation

 custard depends on XCB to run.
-Specifically, libxcb, xcb-util-wm, and xcb-util-xrm.
+Specifically, libxcb, xcb-util, xcb-util-wm, and xcb-util-xrm.
 These can be found at https://cgit.freedesktop.org/xcb, with the exception of xcb-util-xrm. **It is recommended that you check your distros repos before cloning from these git repos, especially in the interest of stability.**

 ```
 $ git clone git://anongit.freedesktop.org/xcb/libxcb
+$ git clone git://anongit.freedesktop.org/xcb/util
 $ git clone git://anongit.freedesktop.org/xcb/util-wm
 $ git clone git://github.com/Airblader/xcb-util-xrm
 ```